Car Insurance Refunds: How They Work

 Ask Whether Your Insurer Uses Prorated or Short-Rate Calculation

-Before finalizing the cancellation, ask which calculation method your insurer uses.
-A short-rate cancellation can reduce your refund by 10% to 15% compared to a prorated refund.
-Progressive applies short-rate penalties in certain states, for example.
-Knowing this upfront helps you decide whether canceling mid-term makes financial sense or whether waiting until renewal is the better move.
+A short-rate cancellation reduces your refund by 10% to 15% compared to a prorated refund.
+Progressive applies short-rate penalties in certain states.
+Knowing this before you cancel tells you whether mid-term cancellation makes financial sense or whether waiting until renewal is the better move.

 3. 3